 During the Tang Dynasty, Qi Song (齊嵩) commented that, around Qinzhou in Shandong Province, yan was a variety of mountain mulberry, and the valley people collected its leaves to feed the silkworms, yielding a silk with greater strength and elasticity.
-This special kind of silk was long lost because, during the disastrous years, the yan leaves were unavailable.
+This special kind of silk was long lost because, during the disastrous years, the yan leaves became unavailable.
 He also stated that there is still silk production in this region but of a different kind.
 Nonetheless, string-making is still possible by choosing the right extraction method.
-The silkworm for current production is a wild variety producing softer silk.
-It is best to use "raw extraction."
-Alternatively, steam may be used to produce cooked silk.
-Here, the wild silkworm may refer to B. mandarina.
+Wild silkworms are used for current production and they produce a softer silk, so it is best to use the "raw extraction" method.
+Alternatively, steam may be used to produce cooked silk.87 Here, the wild silkworm may refer to B. mandarina.

 In another Tang Dynasty account, Chen Zhuo (born c.
-880, famous poet, musician, and government official)

-mentioned that silk from yan is different from standard silk from sang (M. alba).
-But we do not know if the silkworms were different or just the food.
-In Taiyin Daquanji (Southern Song Dynasty), the best strings were made of white silk associated with M. tricuspidata leaves, followed by the autumn silkworm.
-The third best choice is ordinary silk by "raw extraction," but salt-preserved silk should be avoided because they are brittle and too hygroscopic.
-The best white silk mentioned here may imply B. mori consuming M. alba leaves and raised in the spring.
-In Yuguzhai Qinpu (1855), it was said that the best silk for strings came from silkworm.
-Because this book was published less than 200 years ago, the silkworm involved was probably B. mori.
+880, famous poet, musician, and government official) mentioned that silk from yan is different from standard silk from sang (M. alba).88 But we do not know if the silkworms were different or just the food.
+In Taiyin Daquanji (Southern Song Dynasty), the best strings were said to be made of white silk associated with M. tricuspidata leaves, followed by the autumn silkworm.
+The third best choice is ordinary silk by "raw extraction," but salt-preserved silk should be avoided because they are brittle and too hygroscopic.53 Thus, the best white silk mentioned here may imply B. mori consuming M. tricuspidata leaves and raised in the spring.
+In Yuguzhai Qinpu (1855), it was said that the best silk for strings came from silkworms fed with M. tricuspidata leaves, followed by those fed with M. alba leaves, followed by the autumn silkworm.44 Because this book was published less than 200 years ago, the silkworm involved was probably B. mori.

 In the passages above, steaming and salting referred to two methods to kill the pupae so that cocoons could be stored for extended periods before thread extraction.
 In contrast, "raw extraction" meant the timely processing of fully-formed cocoons (before the transformation of pupae into moths) by immersing them in hot water for partial degumming and thread extraction.
-The cocoons could be raised twice a year, in the spring and autumn, and ancient craftsmen preferred the spring cocoons.
+The cocoons could be raised twice a year, in the spring and autumn, and ancient string makers preferred the spring cocoons.

 Judging from the preceding analysis, it is seemingly difficult to ascertain what type of silk was used for guqin strings in historical texts.
 From antiquity to the present day, the standard, ordinary silk has been the white silk made by B. mori fed with M. alba leaves, which was obviously familiar to the abovementioned authors.
 Nevertheless, none of the ancient authors considered this standard silk as the optimal choice for guqin strings, so it probably was not.
 It is said that B. mori cultivated today requires M. alba leaves as its main diet.
 Therefore, some may argue that silkworms fed on M. tricuspidata leaves should belong to a wild species.
 But one may also argue that M. tricuspidata leaves are only used as a supplementary diet for B. mori in addition to M. alba leaves.
-Based on literature discussions, it appeared that top-quality antique strings were made by B. mori (domesticated ) or B. mandarina (wild) feeding on the leaves of yan (M. mongolica or M. australia) or zhe (M. tricuspidata).
+Based on literature discussions, we speculate that top-quality antique strings were made by B. mori (domesticated) or B. mandarina (wild) feeding on the leaves of yan (M. mongolica or M. australia) or zhe (M. tricuspidata).